System Design of the Ultra Mobility Vehicle: A Driving, Balancing, and Jumping Bicycle Robot: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Abel Gawel, Aleksandrs Ecins, Ananya Agarwal, Jessica Hodgins, Katie Hughes, Luca Buonocore, Marco Zenti, Petr Listov, and Victor Reijgwart for their technical contributions, dedicated support, and insightful discussions throughout the development and testing of the \gls{umv} platform. \\ \textbf{Funding}: This research is supported by the Robotics and AI (RAI) Institute, which, in turn, receives funding from Hyundai Motor Group.
-The opinions expressed herein are those of the authors and independent of the views of the funding organizations.\\ \textbf{Author contributions}: The \textit{Core Contributors} developed and implemented the design optimization pipeline, designed and assembled the \gls{umv} robot, developed the embedded and training-tool software, trained most of the policies, and oversaw the hardware experiments on robots.
+The authors would like to thank Abel Gawel, Aleksandrs Ecins, Ananya Agarwal, Elliott Rouse, Jessica Hodgins, Katie Hughes, Luca Buonocore, Marco Zenti, Petr Listov, and Victor Reijgwart for their technical contributions, dedicated support, and insightful discussions throughout the development and testing of the \gls{umv} platform.
+We also acknowledge the excellent interns who contributed to the UMV project: Abby Speckhals, Alexandre Amice, Antoine Leeman, Ardalan Tajbakhsh, Ashley Su, Catrina Sarno, Chris Evagora, Jeonghwan Kim, Ryan Grummer, and Seungeun Rho.\\ \textbf{Funding}: This research is supported by the Robotics and AI (RAI) Institute, which, in turn, receives funding from Hyundai Motor Group.
+The opinions expressed herein are those of the authors and independent of the views of the funding organizations.\\ \textbf{Author contributions}: The \textit{Contributors} developed and implemented the design optimization pipeline, designed and assembled the \gls{umv} robot, developed the embedded and training-tool software, trained most of the policies, and oversaw the hardware experiments on robots.
 They also contributed to the writing of the manuscript.
 They assisted with engineering tasks to support the project, including deployment code on hardware, data collection and curation, as well as supporting hardware experiments.
 The \textit{Project Leads} set the overarching vision by defining the core scientific goals and managed the project. \\ \textbf{Competing interests}: The authors attest that there are no competing interests to declare. \\ \textbf{Data and materials availability:} Data to support the paper's conclusions are present herein or the Supplementary Materials.

 {S\arabic{figure}} {S\arabic{movie}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{page}} \scititle{System Design of the Ultra Mobility Vehicle: \\A Driving, Balancing, and Jumping Bicycle Robot}